Spring Tours and Artists@Work

 Every spring, Pilchuck Glass School welcomes the public to tour our scenic, private campus and watch renowned glass artists at work.
 Many organizations find the campus inspiring and utilize this exclusive tour as a team-building excursion for employees, or for entertaining out-of-town guests or clients.
 During Spring Tours, visitors can view the fascinating processes of glass making, talk with working artists, tour the studios, and hear about the history and the future of the school.

 Tours are available May 22-26, 2019, and are led by a Pilchuck docent.
 General tours last approximately 60 minutes.
 Pilchuck Glass School’s picturesque campus is on a tree farm with uneven terrain, unpaved pathways, and stairs, so we recommend wearing comfortable walking shoes.
-If you have mobility restrictions, please contact Development Manager Sara Sloyer at (206) 254-1966 or email@example.com before booking.
+If you have mobility restrictions, please contact Development Director Lauren Mercurio at (206) 254-1962 or email@example.com before booking.

 The Off the Beaten Path Tour is an extended tour and light hike (approximately 90 minutes).
 In addition to visiting the main campus buildings, you’ll visit the Chihuly Cabin, Buster Simpson’s Treehouse, the Trojan Horse, and end the tour at Inspiration Point with a breathtaking view of the Puget Sound.
 This tour is better suited for active persons without mobility limitations.

-For questions on your already purchased tickets, please contact Sara directly at firstname.lastname@example.org or (206) 254-1966 to complete your request.
+For questions on your already purchased tickets, please contact Lauren directly at firstname.lastname@example.org or (206) 254-1962 to complete your request.
 All sales are final.

 During our 2019 Spring Tours, Pilchuck Glass School is pleased to recognize Jason Christian and Morgan Peterson as Artists@Work.
-Christian and Peterson are renowned for their incredible skill and have been a part of the Pilchuck community Marioni and Rhoads have been part of the fabric that has influenced and directed the course of the school and the studio glass movement.
+Christian and Peterson are renowned for their incredible skill and have been a part of the Pilchuck community in many capacities; as students, instructors, staff, and gaffers.
 During Artists@Work, both artists will display examples of their latest designs, create new work, and welcome the public to observe.